 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Every student pursuing a degree in Area Studies needs to look into Brown University.
-Graduates of the area studies program state that they receive average early career earnings of area studies and mid-career earnings of $83,955.
+Brown University area studies students make 26.3% more than the typical area studies graduate.
 Positioned in Providence, Rhode Island, this university is right for young people who thrive in a city setting.

-Brown University is known for its success of military students and is ranked 509 best in the nation for veterans.
 International students coming from approximately 47 different countries are enrolled at Brown University.
+You may want to commit to an ACT preparation class before you take the test since the average ACT score is 32.
 Go on a virtual tour to know more about Brown.

 Every student who is interested in Area Studies needs to look into Providence College.
-Graduates of the Area Studies program earn around $40,206 in the first five years of working and $71,995 after their first five years of working.
+Providence College area studies students receive 7.3% more than the standard area studies grad.
 The location in a significant urban center is wonderful for scholars trying to find adequate chances for social networking, experience, and discovery.

 About 74.0% of Providence applicants send their SAT scores, which average about 1,135.
-This college is a good bang for the buck for students in Rhode Island.
+Providence has a remarkable student-to-faculty ratio of 11:1, so learners should have a lot of opportunities to network with their instructors.
 Get an idea of what campus life at Providence is like by enjoying some campus videos.

 Roger Williams University is a wonderful choice for individuals interested in an Area Studies major.
 It is established in the suburban area of Bristol, Rhode Island.